 - poultry and hatching eggs

-- germplasm (semen, ova and embryos of cattle, sheep, pigs and goats)
+- germinal products (semen, ova and embryos of horses, cattle, sheep, pigs and goats)

 - rabbits and hares